01 October 2022

 Woolworths lodged a new application with Council in February 2021.
 This application sought to respond to the issues raised by VCAT in the previous application.
 Council refused this application and this decision has been appealed to VCAT.

 Through the VCAT process, the applicant further amended the proposal to address Council's concerns.
-Council now supports the amended application, however, VCAT will still be responsible for deciding the application.
-The appeal is listed for a VCAT hearing starting Monday 23 May 2022.
+Council now supports the amended application, however, VCAT was still responsible for deciding the application.
+The VCAT appeal was in May 2022.
+In September 2022 VCAT decided to grant a planning permit to allow the development to proceed.

 25 October 2022